Reading:

 What is Repricing [+ Reviewing 6 Common Repricing Scenarios]

 Getting your pricing strategy right is one of the most important parts of selling online, where prices are changing constantly and really dynamic.
 In order to not being behind the competition and having a healthier bottom line, you have to adapt your online business to that price competition depending on different scenarios.
 But, doing it in a smart way will be a definite game-changer.
-To achieve that you’ll need a solid e-commerce strategy and also a proper competitive intelligence tool which will help you generate smart prices.
+To achieve that you’ll need a solid ecommerce strategy and also a proper competitive intelligence tool which will help you generate smart prices.
 And you can even take it to another level with repricing Magento.

-In this article, we’ll show you various and common e-commerce pricing strategies and scenarios that you can face in the industry.
+In this article, we’ll show you various and common ecommerce pricing strategies and scenarios that you can face in the industry.
 Related to these scenarios, you will see some repricing rules which you can generate from competitor intelligence software.

-Before diving into e-commerce repricing strategies and scenarios, I would like to make two quick reminders.
+Before diving into ecommerce repricing strategies and scenarios, I would like to make two quick reminders.
 Firstly, repricing does not always mean running for the bottom and being always the cheapest in the market!
-Of course being competitive, in terms of price, will help you to lift up your sales but the philosophy under the repricing is encouraging sellers to increase their prices when the circumstances are right and finding the best opportunity.
+Of course being competitive, in terms of price, will help you to lift up your sales but the philosophy under the repricing is encouraging sellers to increase their prices when the circumstances are right and find the best opportunity.
 So, while applying repricing rules, you have to have an opportunist and data-driven mindset.

 Second, you have to know all your costs.
 As, when you set up the repricing rules, you’ll be required to enter a minimum price for your listings.
 Even if you’re repricing manually, this is a must.
 Consider all your costs and note the minimum price that you’re prepared to sell your product at so you’re making a profit.
 If you leave your costs alone and just focus on price, your business is doomed to die!